 The idea of Lantern shining a gentle light into the surrounding darkness became the basis of the new logo marque, with the torch projecting its light upwards from the centre of the logo.
 The typography was chosen to convey assurance and confidence, a nice balance with the more ‘light dots’ sitting above it.

-With the client thoroughly in love with the new visual identity, we went about transferring it onto a range of branded items that would serve as useful tools for the staff team of around 100 employees – as well as executing it through a new sales presentation, series of launch adverts in trade publications, and the new website.
+With the client thoroughly in love with the new visual identity, we went about transferring it onto a range of branded items that would serve as useful tools for the growing staff team – as well as executing it through new sales decks, a series of launch adverts, revamped induction presentation and new website.

 Denise told the story of the journey the company had been on over the past two years, building up to the reveal of the new company name.
 As the word Lantern flashed across the screen behind her, the reaction was instant: at first audible gasps of surprise, followed by big smiles, and even a spontaneous round of applause!
 The step into the unknown had been greeted with the best possible response…